Australian Wool Reserve Price Scheme: Reserve price scheme

+Operation

 The scheme worked well until the mid-1980s, but eventually over-confidence set in, and the reserve level was raised too much.
 In 1987, the relevant Minister was removed from the reserve price setting process, and the floor price came to be set by the Wool Council, which set the floor price at a high 830 cents a kilogram.
 This encouraged wool producers to vastly increase production.
 Shortly after that decision the market collapsed.
 For various reasons, both the Chinese and the Russian mills all but stopped buying wool.
 The AWC kept buying the wool coming onto the auctions in Australia at the floor price.
 Before long, the AWC had exhausted its billion dollar plus reserves and started borrowing.
 Warehouses all over Australia were bursting with a massive and unsalable wool stockpile.
 But the AWC and the Council resolutely refused to consider any reduction in the floor price.

-In February 1991 the reserve price scheme was suspended.
-The AWC wool stockpile was at 4.7 million bales (approaching a billion kilograms), and it was incurring around $3 million per day (over $1 billion per year) in storage costs and interest.

 A key cause of the collapse of the scheme has been attributed to a change in the scheme's governance arrangements, whereby the Wool Council came to set the floor price, which led to increased political pressures to raise the guaranteed minimum floor price in 1974 to unsustainable levels.
 The minimum floor price gave artificial confidence to wool mills which saw little to no price risk and began purchasing forward and increasing stockpiles.
 At the same time farmers bred more sheep and produced more wool.
 The floor price had increased by 70% by 1991 and the AWC had built up a stockpile that would crash the industry.

-The responsible Labor Minister, John Kerin, initially refused to take direct action, but tried to get wool industry's leaders to see reason.
-When Kerin did act, the reserve price was initially cut to 700 cents a kilogram.
-There were still no buyers.